 - If you are badly injured, do not be scared to ask for help from bystanders with the above (i.e. getting witness info, registrations details, taking photos, etc).
 You may be surprised at how helpful others are willing to be if asked.

 - If you have a helmet cam, you have a record of events from your perspective which could prove vital.
 If the police attended the scene of the collision and are carrying out an investigation, provide a copy of the footage to the police, as this could persuade them to take further action against the driver and charge them with a criminal offence.
 Also, if you decide to make a civil claim for compensation, the footage could be important in proving whether the driver is liable for the collision.

 CCTV (Closed-Circuit Television)

 Public CCTV – contact the CCTV department of the council for where the incident occurred and ask them to preserve any footage they may have.
-Do not delay as public CCTV is often saved with a continual degradation system i.e. every day that goes by means the quality of the footage gets degraded.
+Do not delay as public CCTV is often saved with a continual degradation system, i.e. every day that goes by means the quality of the footage gets degraded.
 Once you have asked the council to preserve the footage, you can then request a copy.
-Most councils have a form for you to complete and there is often a fee which needs to be sent with the application which is usually about £10.
-You are always entitled to obtain a copy of any CCTV footage which has captured your image.
+Most councils have a form for you to complete and there is often a fee which needs to be sent with the application.
+You are always entitled to obtain a copy of any CCTV footage, which has captured your image.

 Many TFL cameras are used to capture and monitor images in real time.
 The images may also be recorded so it is worth asking TFL if they have recorded any footage.